CSB1020H/S, Data Visualization and Advanced Graphics in R

 Class Topic

-1 Re-Introduction to R, RStudio, and Jupyter Notebooks: R and RStudio basics, setting up R for Jupyter Notebooks, installing R packages, best practices for producing graphs, best coding practices, functions and syntax, data types and structures, importing and exporting data, tidy data formatting, saving data and plots.
+1 Re-Introduction to R, RStudio, and Markdown Notebooks: R and RStudio basics, setting up R Markdown Notebooks, installing R packages, best practices for producing graphs, best coding practices, functions and syntax, data types and structures, importing and exporting data, tidy data formatting, saving data and plots.

 2 The grammar of graphics with ggplot: box-, violin-, beeswarm-, and jitter plots, combining layers in ggplot, kernel density plots, and parallel coordinate plots.